 - 1 additional master listening CD for every 10 exams ordered

 You may add additional master CDs to your exam order until March 13, 2020, 11:59 p.m.
 ET.
 After March 13, if you need to request additional master CDs, you must contact AP Services for Educators.
-For details about how to order additional master CDs, go to the Ordering Additional Master CDs help page (available in August 2019).
+For details about how to order additional master CDs, go to the Ordering Additional Master CDs help page.

 Exam Room Setup

 Written Part: The music room or a regular classroom can be used for the written part of the exam.
+Students must be seated at least 5 feet (1.5 meters) apart and must face the same direction.
 Make sure students seated in any part of the room can clearly hear the music played on the equipment that will be used during the administration.
-If a language lab is used for this part, the music must be broadcast through external speakers.
-Students must not listen to the music through headphones.
+If a language lab is used for this part, the music must be broadcast through high-fidelity external speakers.
+Students must not listen to the music through headsets.
 If your school does not have an appropriate exam room, consider using another facility.

 Note: Sight-singing responses are evaluated for accuracy of pitch and rhythm and steady tempo.
-Students need to clearly hear themselves sing, so they must be tested one at a time during this section of the exam and must not wear headphones.
+Students need to clearly hear themselves sing, so they must be tested one at a time during this section of the exam and must not wear headsets or earbuds.

-- CD player: You will need a high-quality CD player with speakers to play the master listening and sight-singing CDs.
+- CD player for each testing room: You will need a CD player with external high-fidelity speakers to play the master listening and sight-singing CDs.

 - Recording devices/equipment: You will need a digital audio recording device or equipment to record student responses at each exam room.
 Acceptable recording methods in 2020 are: